Setting up an RUV

 Is there a minimum that has to be raised?

-RUVs must raise a minimum of $40k in order to close.
+RUVs must raise a minimum of $40k in order to close, from a minimum of two investors and the minimum check size per investor is $1k.

 Are there restrictions on the number of investors?

-• If the RUV is raising less than $10M - up to 250 investors and a minimum of 2 investors.
+- If the RUV is raising less than $12M - up to 250 investors and a minimum of two investors.

-• If the RUV is raising more than $10M - up to 99 investors and a minimum of 2 investors.
+- If the RUV is raising more than $12M - up to 99 investors and a minimum of two investors.

 For regulatory reasons, any RUV needs to have at least 2 entities to invest.
 Raising from just one entity would not make it a pooled vehicle.
 We also usually reserve 3 spots in case an LP needs to split their investment (due to divorce, death, etc.), so the practical limits are 247 and 96 LPs, respectively.